smartsdk/guided-tour/docs/introduction.md

 * Self-advertise to citizens the availability of the new service;

-FIWARE offers several functionalities that may help MJ, and SmartSDK wraps and extend them in a easy way to deploy them, saving her a lot of time!
+FIWARE offers several functionalities that may help MJ, and SmartSDK wraps and extend them in an easy way to deploy them, saving her a lot of time!

 Briefly MJ finds out that she can: